 Peer-to-peer fundraising allows nonprofits to reach varying pools of supporters that would have otherwise probably been inaccessible.

 It’s an efficient donor acquisition strategy because it utilizes already existing donor bases and their networks.
 It’s also cost-effective since supporters fundraise on behalf of the organization – with no additional cost to you.

 Peer-to-peer fundraising helps build social proof.
 We are more likely to trust the recommendations of friends or family members.
 This can help nonprofits acquire more donors and acquire them much faster.

 One of the major drawbacks of peer-to-peer fundraising is the effort it takes to teach the existing donors/fundraisers.
 Not only do they need to know how to use the fundraising platform, but they need to know how to effectively raise funds – even if they’re raising from their networks.

-A. Build relationships with your donors.
+1. Build ongoing relationships with your donors.

-B. Measure and evaluate.
+2. Measure and evaluate.

 It’s incredibly important to measure and evaluate the success of your fundraising strategies and activities.
-As you decide different types of fundraising and strategies you’ll put into practice, create metrics (KPIs) related to your goals.
+As you decide on different types of fundraising and strategies you’ll put into practice, create metrics (KPIs) related to your goals.
 These metrics should be key indicators of goal achievement and can be either quantitative, qualitative, or both.

 While opinion varies as to what’s the “ideal” nonprofit funding model, utilizing several different types of fundraising is generally a good practice.
 To find yours, however, it will take trial and error!